 We are extremely thankful for the very active support of:

-- Two retired clergy: Canon Ralph Mallinson and the Reverend Keith Trivasse.
-Keith also has his own blog.
+- Three retired clergy: Canon Ralph Mallinson, the Reverend Keith Trivasse (Keith also has his own blog) and Reverend Elizabeth Binns.
+Welcome back Elizabeth!

 - Reader Emeritus Pam Cowie.